 Transfer Customer passwords

-To import customers’ passwords across various eCommerce solutions, additional Cart2Cart Plugin is required.
+To import customers’ passwords across various eCommerce solutions, an additional Cart2Cart Plugin is required.
+For more insights, explore the password migration myth or reality.
 The plugin should be installed only to the Target Cart, the one you import entities to.
 Clicking on the links from this table you’ll get detailed instructions on how to set up the plugin for the required cart.
+For example, learn how to install the Magento 2 passwords migration plugin.
 With the help of this option, after Full Migration, your clients will be able to log in to your new e-shop using the credentials from the old one.

 Benefit from the Recent Data Migration service

 In case you have new entities coming to your store during the ongoing migration, the Recent Data Migration option can be of great help.
 It aims to transfer the latest entities that were added to your Source store since last performed migration.
-Unfortunately, due to shopping carts’ peculiarities, you can't use this service for API-platforms.
+Some API-based platforms may have limitations regarding the use of this service due to their specific functionalities.
 For more information, please read this FAQ.
 The cost of Recent Data Migration is 50% of the price of your initial Full Migration.

 Test your new store